simonkrauter/Open-EV-Charts/readme.md

 Open EV Charts
 ==============

-Open EV Charts is a collection of electric car (BEV) registration numbers with powerful visualization.<br>
+Open EV Charts is a collection of battery electric passenger car registration numbers with powerful visualization.<br>
 The main purpose is to track the adoption of electric cars over time, countries and brands.

 Online version: https://open-ev-charts.org/